Thinking Fast, Thinking Wrong: Intuitiveness Modulates LLM Counterfactual Reasoning in Policy Evaluation: Conclusion

 \section{Conclusion}

 We introduce a benchmark for evaluating LLM counterfactual reasoning in policy evaluation, organized around an \emph{intuitiveness} dimension inspired by dual-process theory.
-The CoT paradox reveals that chain-of-thought prompting helps primarily when the correct answer aligns with intuition; its benefit is nearly eliminated on counter-intuitive cases.
-Combined with the failure of self-consistency and the null effect of familiarity, this points to a fundamental limitation: current LLMs can retrieve causal knowledge but struggle to reason with it when doing so requires overriding intuitive priors.
-Improving counterfactual reasoning may require innovations that enable genuine inhibitory control---the ability to recognize when one's first instinct is wrong.
+The CoT paradox reveals that chain-of-thought prompting helps primarily when the correct answer aligns with intuition; its benefit is substantially attenuated on counter-intuitive cases.
+Combined with the failure of self-consistency and the null effect of familiarity, this points to a fundamental limitation: current LLMs can retrieve causal knowledge and partially reason with it, but their deliberative processes are insufficient to fully override strong intuitive priors.
+Improving counterfactual reasoning may require innovations that enable more robust inhibitory control---the ability to recognize when one's first instinct is wrong and to sustain reasoning past the initial anchor.